fred-ai-security/ai-security-assurance-labs/llm-operations/model-deployment-security-engineering.md

 This module defines engineering controls required to securely deploy AI models in production or controlled environments.
 It focuses on runtime isolation, container hardening, network boundaries, secrets management, and security controls that prevent unauthorized access, misuse, or exfiltration.

+This module applies after model approval and prior to production exposure, focusing exclusively on deployment-time security controls.

 Deployment security is a core responsibility in AI Security Assurance, tying together supply-chain controls, runtime protections, and monitoring.

 ---